itcon-pty-au/typingmind-cloud-backup/README.md

 2. **Runtime Logging**: Toggle "Console Logging" in the config modal
 3. Check browser console for detailed sync information

-### Common Issues

-**New Chats Disappearing**:

-- Ensure only one device is active at a time
-- Check that sync interval isn't too short
-- Use longer sync intervals (60+ seconds) for heavy usage

-**Configuration Issues**:

-- Verify all required fields are filled
-- Check bucket permissions and CORS settings
-- Test with NoSync mode first if having sync issues

-**Large Data Issues**:

-- V3 automatically handles large datasets with chunked backups
-- Monitor console logs for compression ratios and chunk information

 ## ☁️ Cloud Storage Setup

 ### AWS S3 Setup